hyperledger-labs/perun-doc/source/go-perun/new_tutorial/client/client.rst

         return nil, fmt.Errorf("intializing watcher: %w", err)
     }

-Then we create the Perun Client with the previously created (and partly given) components and ultimately generate the PaymentClient.
+Then we create the Perun Client with the previously created (and partly given) components and ultimately generate the `PaymentClient`.
 Note that the channel registry `channels` is initialized with a map that pairs the individual `PaymentChannel` with their channel ID.
 We will look at the `PaymentChannel` implementation in the Channel section. # TODO: Add link